UVirk26/tokentrim_suste/README.md

 This dual approach—combining semantic density with token pruning—allowed TokenTrim to significantly reduce token overhead, making LLM interactions more cost-effective without degrading the quality of responses.

+## Refrence
-Kindly to refer to the *Selective Context* python library which was used as a part of the second step.
+Refer to the *Selective Context* python library which was used as a part of the second step.